tusharchauhan89/tusharchauhan89/README.md

 - **Tools**:  MySQL

 ## 🌟 Highlights
 - 🏗️ Worked on projects like **Room Scout**, simplifying accommodation hunting for students.
+-  🏗️ Worked on projects like **Eommerce Website**, Developed a secure e-commerce web application using Flask and MySQL with integrated PayPal payments and advanced security measures.
 - 🌈 Currently enhancing my skills in DSA and solving LeetCode challenges daily.
 - 📚 Preparing for placements with a focus on technical, aptitude, and HR interview skills.